KyleLemma/CSE321-Project-3_Fridge-Monitor-System/CSE321_project3_kylelemm_main.md

 Using Interrupts to control the key presses from the matrix keypad Using the LCD drivers to power and use the LCD device Using DigitalOut to control the buzzer and LEDs
+Using a Mutex to lock and unlock when changing the global temperature and humidity values Using a Thread to call the checkMetrics function to update the LCD screen every 2 seconds Using the WatchDog Timer to reset the system if the system has been in a temperature or humidity error for too long and has not corrected

 ----------
 Custom Functions